YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 1: Highlight solution

-Level 2: Text response:

-> Are you sure this is needed?

 Level 3: Text response:

 > Does this need to be included more than once?

 Level 4: Parametrized response:

-> The ${stud_attr} already exists in another class, so there is no need to include it again.
+> The ${stud_attr} already exists in the same class or another class in the generalization hierarchy, so there is no need to include it again.

 Level 5: Resource response with Reference: